 - GoPro HERO7 Silver

-holsters are awesome for travelers, because they are lightweight, have a few paddings to offer protection, and are often crafted from semi-waterproof material. but they tend to swing around while you walk or move, so aren’t the great if you’re cycling, horse-riding or hiking.
+Holsters are awesome for travelers, because they are lightweight, have a few paddings to offer protection, and are often crafted from semi-waterproof material. but they tend to swing around while you walk or move, so aren’t great if you’re cycling, horse-riding or hiking.

-The problems with shoulder bags are they’re not great if you require a lot of mobility, they can be heavy for one shoulder and could easily snatch from your body.
+The problems with shoulder bags are they’re not great if you require a lot of mobility, they can be heavy for one shoulder and could easily be snatched from your body.

 Sling backpacks also are available, which only go over one shoulder and could be swung round to the front to access your package, preventing you from having to remove the pack every time.

 Q: Is it worth buying a camera for travel?